Jesus Came to Fulfil the Law-What Does It Mean?

 The standards are higher for New Testament Christians because Jesus lives inside of us through his Spirit, enabling us to fulfill the law.

 Only the ceremonial laws of atonement and cleansing of sins were abolished because a better sacrifice (Jesus Christ) came.
-These laws included circumcision, purification rites, blood sacrifices, ceremonial cleansing and washings, dietary restrictions, and so forth.
+These laws included circumcision, purification rites, blood sacrifices, ceremonial cleansing and washings, dietary restrictions, customary laws, and so forth.

 “God is not a man, that He should lie, or a son of man, that He should change His mind.”
 Numbers 23:19

 Jesus said he didn’t come to abolish the law and prophets but to FULFILL them.
-This means everything the law attempted to do has been fulfilled (made possible) in him, and now man can be made righteous through his blood and made obedient like he was to God’s laws (he came to bring many more (obedient) sons to glory—Hebrews 2:10).
+This means everything the law attempted to do has been fulfilled (made possible) in him, and now man can be made righteous through his blood and made obedient like Jesus was to God’s laws (he came to bring many more (obedient) sons to glory—Hebrews 2:10).

 Jesus never disobeyed God’s laws and would never ask us to.
 Instead, he even made the standards even higher in the New Covenant because our consciences and spirits are now regenerated through the sacrifice of his blood.
 This is something the blood of bulls and goats could not do (Hebrews 10:4).